PeppyP/project-euler-solutions/README.md

 # Project Euler Solutions

-> :stop_sign: **This repo contains very explicit hints for programming problems that are useful for improving your skills.** :stop_sign: Don't spoil things for yourself without giving it a serious try.
+> :stop_sign: **This repo contains very explicit hints for programming problems that are non-repeatable.** :stop_sign: Don't spoil things for yourself without giving it a serious try.

 A collection of answers for Project Euler problems completed by members of the Churchie Coding Club